edhamma/cfitness/main-3.rst

 To understand the difference between perceptual acuity and perceptual resolution, imagine watching a movie.
 Higher acuity relates to clarity and sharpness.
-With high acuity, can see the images more clearly, see the colors as rich and saturated, and see what the figures in the movie are doing in great detail.
+With high acuity, you can see the images more clearly, see the colors as rich and saturated, and see what the figures in the movie are doing in great detail.